bartekmp/osmosmjerka/README.md

 ### Key Features

+**Multi-language Interface**
+The interface now supports multiple languages with complete internationalization (i18n).
+Switch between English, Croatian, and Polish using the flag-based language selector in the top-right corner.
+All text, messages, and error notifications are fully translated, providing a native experience for each language.

 **Dark Mode Support**
 Toggle between light and dark themes using the moon/sun button.
-The dark mode provides a comfortable viewing experience in low-light environments with carefully adjusted colors for all UI elements.
+The dark mode provides a comfortable viewing experience in low-light environments with carefully adjusted colors for all UI elements, including loading overlays and error messages.

 ![Night mode](docs/assets/osmosmjerka-nightmode.gif)

+**User Management System**
+A comprehensive user management system with role-based access control:
+- **Root Administrator**: Full system access with user creation/deletion capabilities
+- **Administrative Users**: Database management with restricted system access
+- **Regular Users**: Game access only
+- User profiles with customizable descriptions and password management
+- Authentication with JWT tokens and bcrypt password hashing

 **Game State Persistence**
 Your progress is automatically saved and restored when you return to the game.
 The application remembers your selected category, difficulty, found words, and current puzzle state.